APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/42.png)

-1. Paste the template you copied in step number 2 and click on the **Save** button.
+1. Paste the template you copied in step 2 and click on the **Save** button.

     ![](./media/24-07-2024(33).png)